brianSamuel-23/simple_product_listing_go/README.md

     cd cmd
     ```

-2. Start the application:
+2. Build the application:

     ```sh
-    go run main.go
+    go build main.go
     ```

+3. Run the application:

+    ```sh
+    ./main
+    ```

-3. The application should now be running on `http://localhost:3000`.
+4. The application should now be running on `http://localhost:3000`.